jvalue/made-template/examples/project-plan-example.md

 <!-- List of work packages ordered sequentially, each pointing to an issue with more details. -->

-1. Data Acquisition:
+1. Data Acquisition
-2. Data Preprocessing:
+2. Data Preprocessing
-3. Exploratory Data Analysis:
+3. Exploratory Data Analysis
 4. Integration and Testing
-5. Visualization and Insights:
+5. Visualization and Insights
-6. Documentation and Reporting:
+6. Documentation and Reporting